 It all started in 1927, just before the Great Depression.
 J. Roy Davis, Sr. and Lawrence Switzer created a company to provide fresh roasted coffee to local and regional grocery stores.
 As the company grew, they learned about buying the raw beans, the intricacies of different roasting processes and, especially, the simple but deep pleasure that a quality cup of coffee can bring.

-By the late ’60s, J. Roy Davis, Jr., now succeeding his father as President and CEO, refocused the strategy of S&D from a grocery-based business to one based on foodservice sales.
+By the late ’60s, J. Roy Davis, Jr., now succeeding his father as President and CEO, refocused the strategy of S&D from a grocery-based business to a broader route-based foodservice and OCS provider.
 With the expanding influence of a few major national brands in the consumer market, Davis identified opportunities on the commercial side of the coffee business, concentrating instead on a customer base of restaurants, hotels, offices and other institutions where coffee was brewed and served.

 By the ’80s and into the ’90s, Davis’ aspirations for growth combined with a skillful management team catapulted S&D into the national scene.
 A gifted sales leader named Ron Hinson developed the S&D National Accounts strategy adding the infrastructure necessary to support multi-unit restaurant chain operators and national convenience retailers.